 If you are currently a plaintiff in a legal stand off with an insurance company, you may qualify for pedestrian accident lawsuit funding.
 You may be able to receive an advance on your settlement to ease your financial hardships while you’re case moves towards settlement.
 Recovering from a pedestrian accident can take years and involve physical therapy and surgery and some people are left with permanent disabilities.
 Common injuries involve the lower extremities, spine, pelvis, head, and neck, and many are quite complex.
 Keeping your job while recuperating is usually not an option, especially in the event of a severe accident.
 During this time period, insurance companies have no interest in settling, and some companies offer ridiculously low amounts in hopes of settling for less than you deserve while keeping their costs low.
 With pedestrian accident lawsuit funding, you can reject an offer that doesn't do your injury justice.
 This funding advance opportunity gives you a portion of your proceeds now, so you can show the insurance company you won’t back down from the settlement amount you deserve.

 Pedestrian accident lawsuit funding is available regardless of your credit or employment history, since it is not a loan.
 The money you receive is advanced to you based on your future final settlement.
 You don't repay anything until you win your case – and you pay nothing if you don't win.
 You can use the money for expenses you have now, whether that's mortgage payments, rent, utilities, groceries, or any other financial needs.

-We offer attorney funding in every state of the United States.
+We offer attorney funding and law firm financing in every state of the United States.